walmartlabs/concord-website/docs/plugins/terraform.md

 in the enviroment;
 - `output` - string value, output of `terraform plan` (stdout);
 - `planPath` - string value, path to the created plan file.
-The plugin stored such files as process attachments so they "survive" suspending/resuming the process or restoring from a [checkpoint](../getting-started/concord-dsl.html#checkpoints).
+The plugin stored such files as process attachments so they \"survive\" suspending/resuming the process or restoring from a [checkpoint](../getting-started/concord-dsl.html#checkpoints).
 The path is relative to the process' `${workDir}`;